Living in a society that was designed for families, singles are naturally inclined to follow the “family” model. Why do singles do this?

 4. Family size quantity of eating and cooking utensils – If you go to any store you’ll find that dishes and glasses are usually packaged in quantities designed for families.
 How often do you have 12 people over for dinner?
 Once in the last five years?
 Never?
 If you do have dinner parties for your single friends, isn’t it usually more informal where paper or plastic throwaway utensils will do?

 If you’re like me, you prefer to have your dinner parties in a private room at a restaurant.
-That way there’s no clean up afterward, everyone can order what the want, and the expense is limited to the cost of what you order plus the tip and your portion of the room rental — if there is one.
+That way there’s no clean up afterward, everyone can order what they want and the expense is limited to the cost of what you order plus the tip and your portion of the room rental — if there is one.

 All you really need is a few select eating and cooking utensils.
 If you limit the quantity of these kitchen utensils you can live in any size home that you want without being forced to choose the size based on its ability to accommodate all your “unused” stuff.